meghabagri/meghaBagri/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 🔭 Graduate student at University of Southern California majoring in Computer Science
+- 🔭 Graduated from the University of Southern California majoring in Computer Science
-- 🌱 Software Developer
+- 🌱 Software Developer at Amazon
-- 📫 How to reach me: mbagri@usc.edu
+- 📫 How to reach me: meghabagri12@gmail.com
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I never miss a chance to shake a leg on the beat.